-Taking a birth class can some like it will cost a LOT of money.
+Taking a birth class can seem like it will cost a LOT of money.
 But, you can find options with an online course that won’t leave expectant parents with empty pockets.
-Come check out the options for both in-person classes or an online course.
+Come check out the options for both in-person classes and an online course.

 How do I know all of this?